 - Position the hinged mirrors across the two sheets of paper, as shown below.
 Place the hinged mirror so that AB ≈ AC.

-Right click here and choose "Save Link As" to download the video, then launch it from your desktop.
+To see a video of this, right click here and choose "Save Link As" to download the video, then launch it from your desktop.